rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/mt-isolation/manage-app1.md

 ````
  SQL> <copy> host /home/oracle/labs/multitenant/cpu_test.sh</copy>
 ````
-You can open another session can run top command and observe the cpu % will be limited to the percentgate equal to one cpu.
+ open another session and run top command and observe the cpu busy percentage.
+It will be limited to the percentgate equal to one cpu.
 In our cace, Total cpus were 2, so 1 cpu would be 50% cpu utilization.

-In a system with many CPUs and many PDBs consolidated, it is possible to overprovision. i.e The total of CPU_COUNT at PDB level is more than allocated at CDB level.
+In a production system with many CPUs and PDB consolidation, it is possible to over provision. i.e The total of CPU_COUNT at PDB level is more than allocated at CDB level.
 This is a recommended configuration if we want better CPU utilization of the system.

 Resource Manager CPU.